 For some of these children, struggles extended beyond the printed word.Using the Montessori hands-on materials, I had developed a deep understanding of how children develop numeracy and learn math concepts.
 Still, some could not perform basic calculations.
 There is no one scientifically proven method for remediating math learning challenges, so I self-educated and researched best practices.

 Then I started Mindguide Learning, LLC.
 I bought my own Montessori materials and use them alongside techniques I’ve learned for dyscalculia.
 I received training in Orton-Gillingham and learned a systematic, cumulative, auditory and kinesthetic way to help struggling readers.
 I remodeled my one-car garage.
 I offered my services as a private tutor to children in and out of Montessori schools all over Portland.

 After graduating from the University of Oregon with a degree in English, I worked with children as an ice skating instructor and as a volunteer in my children’s schools.
-With over twenty years in production management positions, I decided to make a career change to a field that would appeal to my educational background and also make a direct and positive impact on the lives of young people struggling to read.
-I recently completed the classroom educator series at the Blosser Center for Dyslexia Resources in Portland and will continue my practicum, as well as volunteer work, over the following months.
-In July I will be certified as an Associate Member of the Academy of Orton-Gillinham Practitioners and Educators.
+With over twenty years in production management positions, I decided to make a career change to a field that would appeal to my educational background and also make a direct and positive impact on the lives of young people learning to read.

 Last Summer, I completed the classroom educator series at the Blosser Center for Dyslexia Resources.
 Since then, I have been tutoring several students in Portland, while continuing my practicum and volunteer work.